Clutch control at junction uphill

 You might also like these:

-How to change gears Clutch control 90 degree bay parking Clutch control
+How to change gears Clutch control in the city 90 degree bay parking Clutch control

 Video on the clutch control at an uphill junction